madeleine-mckenzie/mPhys/project_1/jupyter_scripts/README.md

 ```

 See the revisions file for the additional analysis and models run after the first round of revisions.
 This is where the animation code is hiding!

+Note: files were uploaded with whatever was the last thing to run.